Mishpacha is a triptych of overlapping and interlocking components exploring family relations. The components may be read in any order.

 "Sad and beautiful all in one"

 Mishpacha is so well written—tragically sad and beautiful all in one—while its abiding optimism and strength are astounding.
-Silverman’s words are uplifting and give one hope that peace can prevail amid turmoil, both personal and political.
+Daniel Silverman’s words are uplifting and give one hope that peace can prevail amid turmoil, both personal and political.
 I truly admire his courage.